NathanRazaf/NathanRazaf/README.md

 - 👋 Hi, I’m @NathanRazaf
-- 👀 I’m interested in machine learning and videogame coding
+- 👀 I’m interested in web developing and videogame programming
-- 🌱 I’m currently learning C#, JavaScript and C++
+- 🌱 I’m currently learning C# and C++, as well as videogame programming on Godot and Unreal Engine 5
+- ✔️ I'm very proficient in Java, HTML, CSS, JavaScript and Python

 <!---
 NathanRazaf/NathanRazaf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.